 Master Gardeners have created and maintain a shade garden and a pollinator garden at this beautiful public garden in east Knoxville.
 They also assist with special projects and events throughout the year.

-Master Gardeners work with UTG staff in workdays, plant sales, and special events.
+Master Gardeners work with UTG staff in garden walks, workdays, plant sales, trial gardens, and special events.

 4-H Garden Club is offered for grades 4 and up at several local schools.